switch-ch/cloudservice-owncloud/source/architecture.rst

 accomodate for future growth.

 An additional 20TB volume is used for generational file system backups with RSnapshot_.
-This is mainly a safe guard for the case when ownCloud should loose data.
+This is mainly a safeguard for the case when ownCloud should lose data.

-There hasn't been much tuning of the NFS server yet (safe for mounting the volumes asynchronously) and enabling RBD caching for the VM.
-The clients uses 1MB large read and write buffers when mounting the NFS server.
-Benchmarks have shown that the NFS server can write around 120MB/s which should be enough for now.
+There hasn't been much tuning of the NFS server yet (save for mounting the volumes asynchronously and enabling RBD caching for the VM).
+The clients use 1MB large read and write buffers when mounting the NFS server.
+Benchmarks have shown that the NFS server can write around 120MB/s, which should be enough for now.

 On initial syncs or rapid reads of ownCloud data, we notice huge spikes of CPU